rieckpil/progmot/content/post/writing-a-book-remotely.md

 Furthermore, we rotated among all co-authors to mix up the person in charge of writing the mailing list update.

-Those that got their eBook early, got it for the lowest price which is fair as they trusted in our project from day one.
+Those who got their eBook early got it for the lowest price, which is fair as they trusted our project from day one.

 While we originally planned to use AWS CloudFormation templates for our infrastructure setup, we decided to rework the existing setup and use the AWS Cloud Development Kit (CDK).
-The AWS CDK was getting more and more traction and this would also be a big USP as not many literatures uses the CDK already.
+The AWS CDK was getting more and more traction, and this would also be a big USP as not much literature uses the CDK already.

 On a high level, we ended up with these main modules for the eBook:

 1. Getting Started with AWS

-Getting used to AWS, its interfaces, its services, the management console and how to automate the infrastructure deployment.
-This includes an introduction to the AWS CDK, our [custom CDK constructs Java library](https://github.com/stratospheric-dev/cdk-constructs) and some design decision for building a CI/CD pipeline with GitHub Actions.
+Getting used to AWS, its interfaces, its services, the management console, and how to automate the infrastructure deployment.
+This includes an introduction to the AWS CDK, our [custom CDK constructs Java library](https://github.com/stratospheric-dev/cdk-constructs), and some design decisions for building a CI/CD pipeline with GitHub Actions.

 2. Building the Sample Application

-Next, we dive into the actual application development and how to build many must-have features of today's application while connecting to various AWS services: OAuth2 Login and user management with AWS Cognito, email delivery with SES, websockets for live updates, asynchronous workload operation with AWS SQS, storing data in a relational database with RDS.
+Next, we dive into the actual application development.
+We showcase building must-have features while connecting to various AWS services:

+- OAuth2 Login and user management with AWS Cognito
+- email delivery with SES
+- real-time browser notifications with WebSockets and Amazon MQ
+- asynchronous workload operations with AWS SQS
+- storing data in a relational database with RDS

 We showcase the integration with AWS and Spring Boot based on meaningful feature implementations and enrich our sample Todo application with every chapter.

 3. Operating and Monitoring and Applications in Production on AWS

 Production is where the fun begins.
 We don't stop after developing the last feature and also cover monitoring and operating our Spring Boot application in production.
-This includes topics like structured logging, Amazon CloudWatch alerts, emitting metrics, creating operational dashboard, etc.
+This includes topics like structured logging, Amazon CloudWatch alerts, emitting metrics, creating operational dashboards, etc.

 Looking back, these were the times we released a new _work in progress_ eBook version: